GUIDES & DISCOVERIES · QUEBEC CULTURE

 The MCQ is not limited to the history of Quebec.
 It addresses universal questions about human civilization, cultures, languages, and contemporary challenges.

-The permanent exhibition dedicated to Quebec's First Nations is one of the most comprehensive and respectful of Indigenous voices in the Canadian museum landscape.
-It presents the cultures, languages, traditions, and contemporary issues of eleven Indigenous nations in Quebec.
+The permanent exhibition dedicated to the First Nations of Quebec is one of the most comprehensive and respectful of the Indigenous voice in the Canadian museum landscape.
+It presents the cultures, languages, traditions, and contemporary issues of eleven Indigenous nations of Quebec.

 "The Time of the Quebecers"

-This exhibition traces four centuries of Quebec's history, from Champlain's founding of Quebec City to contemporary identity issues.
-The presentation avoids usual shortcuts and clichés to offer a nuanced and honest reading of the evolution of Quebec society.
+This exhibition traces four centuries of Quebec history, from the founding of Quebec by Champlain to contemporary identity issues.
+The presentation avoids shortcuts and usual clichés to offer a nuanced and honest reading of the evolution of Quebec society.

 The MCQ regularly hosts temporary exhibitions from major museums around the world: the Louvre, the British Museum, the Smithsonian.
-These international exhibitions attract visitors from all over Canada and the United States, giving Quebec a cultural stature that far exceeds its demographic size.
+These international exhibitions attract visitors from across Canada and the United States, giving Quebec a cultural stature that far exceeds its demographic size.

 What you need to know before coming